rexim/rexim.me/posts/whats-next.md

 not going to describe all of them, just a couple that I consider the most important for me.

-The first reason is there are very few good software development companies in Novokuznetsk.
+The first reason is that there are very few good software development companies in Novokuznetsk.
 There is [4geo](http://4geo.ru) and this is probably the only choice you have if you want to learn something as a software developer.
 In contrast, Novosibirsk (especially [Akademgorodok](http://en.wikipedia.org/wiki/Akademgorodok)) is a huge hub of awesome IT and software companies.

-The second reason is I really love Akademgorodok.
+The second reason is that I really love Akademgorodok.
 I started to love it when I was a student and participated in different programming contests and activities there.
 I had met many nice and smart people, so I decided that I want to live there.